FabioPinheiro/cats-money/README.md

       * just need to store the structure when doing the loop (see code)
     * testing for non-compilation of type unsafe
       * [shapeless.test.illTyped][shapeless]
+  * *DEMO:*
+    * Use the cats's Writer Monad to make log about the conversion

 ### Copyright and License